 This feature has been removed from the Web standards.
 Though some browsers may still support it, it is in the process of being dropped.
 Avoid using it and update existing code if possible; see the compatibility table at the bottom of this page to guide your decision.
 Be aware that this feature may cease to work at any time.

-:-moz-full-screen-ancestor CSS pseudo-class applies to all ancestors of the full-screen element, except containing frames in parent documents, which are the full-screen element in their own documents.
-However, those elements' ancestors have this class applied to them.
+:-moz-full-screen-ancestor CSS pseudo-class is a Mozilla extension that represents all ancestors of the full-screen element, except containing frames in parent documents, which are the full-screen element in their own documents.
+However, those elements' ancestors have this pseudo-class applied to them.

 |Feature||Chrome||Firefox (Gecko)||Internet Explorer||Opera||Safari|